HIllya51/LunaTranslator/.github/README_en.md

 - **Anki** Supports one-click addition of words to Anki

 - **Load Browser Extensions** Browser extensions like Yomitan can be loaded within the software to assist in implementing additional features.

+## Sponsorship

+This software is completely free and open-source.
+However, maintaining software is not easy—development and upkeep require significant time and effort.

+If you find this software helpful, we'd be honored if you could become a [sponsor](https://patreon.com/HIllya51).
+Your support will be the driving force behind the software's long-term maintenance.

 ## Open Source License